Ever since the COVID-19 pandemic struck, online remote interviews have exploded in popularity.

 Actors rehearse their lines before going on stage.
 Why shouldn’t you too?

 Simply talking ‘off the cuff’ is risky.
-Trust us, awkward pauses are even more awkward via Zoom than in person.
+Trust us, awkward pauses are even more awkward during a Zoom interview than in person.

 So, anticipate the questions, write up answers, and practice those answers out loud.